mfirry/first_moves_with_supabase_edges/README.md

    npm install -g supabase
    ```

-2. **Create the database table**:
+2. **Create the database tables**:
-   Run the SQL from `tables.md` in your Supabase SQL Editor to create the users table.
+   Run the SQL from `tables.md` in your Supabase SQL Editor to create the users, groups, and group_members tables.

 3. **Set up environment variables**:
    In your Supabase project dashboard, go to Edge Functions settings and add: